cobalthq/cobalt-product-public-docs/content/en/APIUseCases/create_asset.md

 Substitute the API Token for `YOUR-PERSONAL-API-TOKEN` in the REST calls described on this page.

-## Use the API Token to authorize access
+## Use the API Token to Authorize Access

 Next, you can use the API Token to authorize access to our other endpoints.
 Take the API Token that you [generated](#create-an-api-token-in-the-cobalt-ui).
 Substitute that value for `YOUR-PERSONAL-API-TOKEN`: